Vardot/varbase-updater/README.md

 This will create the Varbase project directory that will look like this: `/path/to/YOUR_PROJECT` with the Drupal 8 codebase installed via Varbase installation profile in `/path/to/YOUR_PROJECT/docroot`.

-Follow the these commands to run the updater:
+Follow the these commands to run the updater after you have installed it:

 1. From a command prompt window, navigate to your project:
 `cd /path/to/YOUR_PROJECT`

-2. If you're using Varbase 8.6.2 or older, install varbase-updater through Composer.
-`composer require vardot/varbase-updater `.
-If you're using Varbase 8.6.3 or newer, skip this step; varbase-updater comes pre-installed with your Varbase project.

-3. Run the Varbase update tool.
+2. Run the Varbase update tool.
 `./bin/update-varbase.sh`

-4. Follow the wizard.
+3. Follow the wizard.

 Lear more on this Varbase documentation site: